micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/debugging/index.md

 ---
-title: Debugging a NuttX target with GDB and OpenOCD
+title: Debugging a NuttX
-permalink: /docs/tutorials/advanced/nuttx/debugging_gdb_openocd/
+permalink: /docs/tutorials/advanced/nuttx/debugging/
-author: Ingo Lütkebohle
+author: Ingo Lütkebohle (merged by Tomasz Kołcon)
 ---

+This tutorial consists of 2 parts: debugging a NuttX target with GDB and OpenOCD and debugging with Visual Studio Code.
+The first one describes tools installation and debugging via command line.
+The second focuses on the description of debugging using the modern IDE.

+## Debugging a NuttX target with GDB and OpenOCD

 Rare is the program that works on the first try -- so you will usually need a debugger.
 This is even more true on an embedded device, where "printf"-style debugging is very cumbersome.